On the complexity of estimating ground state entanglement and free energy

 Bravyi, Chowdhury, Gosset and Wocjan~\cite{bravyiQuantumHamiltonianComplexity2022} studied the natural question of additive error approximations to $\calF$ using an equivalent definition,

 Thus, an additive approximation of $\calF$ is equivalent to a relative approximation of $\calZ$, dubbed the Quantum Partition Function (QPF) problem in~\cite{bravyiQuantumHamiltonianComplexity2022}.
 Classically, although \emph{exactly} computing the partition function is $\#\textup{P}$-hard, relative approximation is in $\BPP^{\NP}$ via Stockmeyer counting.
-In contrast, in the quantum case, it is only known that that the problem is contained in $\p^{\#\p}$ \cite{bravyiQuantumHamiltonianComplexity2022,BFS11}, at least QMA-hard due to the special case $T=0$, and if $\beta$ is complex, then QPF is $\#\textup{P}$-hard within constant relative error (in fact, even for classical $H$~\cite{goldbergComplexityApproximatingComplexvalued2017,fujiiCommutingQuantumCircuits2017}).
+In contrast, in the quantum case, it is only known that the problem is contained in $\p^{\#\p}$ \cite{bravyiQuantumHamiltonianComplexity2022,BFS11}, at least QMA-hard due to the special case $T=0$, and if $\bt$ is complex, then QPF is $\#\textup{P}$-hard within constant relative error (in fact, even for classical $H$~\cite{goldbergComplexityApproximatingComplexvalued2017,fujiiCommutingQuantumCircuits2017,galanisComplexityApproximatingComplexValued2020}).
 In this direction, \cite{bravyiQuantumHamiltonianComplexity2022} showed that QPF is equivalent under poly-time reductions to various problems, such as the number of eigenvalues of a $k$-local Hamiltonian in a given energy interval, but the complexity of these equivalent problems is also unfortunately unknown.
-This brings us to an open question of~\cite{bravyiQuantumHamiltonianComplexity2022}, which we also focus on here: \emph{What is the complexity of QPF, i.e. additive approximations to the free energy?}
+This brings us to an open question\footnote{For clarity, there is a long history of study in relative approximations to $\calZ$, e.g. the landmark work of Jerrum and Sinclair~\cite{jerrumPolynomialTimeApproximationAlgorithms1993}.
+We cite \cite{bravyiQuantumHamiltonianComplexity2022} here, as it is the first paper to our knowledge to formally study the computational complexity of the general version of the problem, i.e. for all quantum Hamiltonians.
+However, special classes of quantum Hamiltonians have been considered before, e.g.~\cite{bravyiMonteCarloSimulation2015, bravyiPolynomialTimeClassicalSimulation2017, harrowClassicalAlgorithmsCorrelation2020,mannEfficientAlgorithmsApproximating2021}} of~\cite{bravyiQuantumHamiltonianComplexity2022}, which we also focus on here: \emph{What is the complexity of QPF, i.e. additive approximations to the free energy?}